mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 	protected DirContext resources = null;
 }
 ```

 ## کامنت های گمراه کننده
-Sometimes, with all the best intentions, a programmer makes a statement in his comments
-that isn’t precise enough to be accurate.
-Consider for another moment the badly redundant
-but also subtly misleading comment we saw in Listing 4-1.
+Sometimes, with all the best intentions, a programmer makes a statement in his comments that isn’t precise enough to be accurate.
+Consider for another moment the badly redundant but also subtly misleading comment we saw in Listing 4-1.
 Did you discover how the comment was misleading?
-The method does not return
-when this.closed becomes true .
-It returns if this.closed is true ; otherwise, it waits for a
-blind time-out and then throws an exception if this.closed is still not true .
+The method does not return when this.closed becomes true.
+It returns if this.closed is true; otherwise, it waits for a blind time-out and then throws an exception if this.closed is still not true.
-This subtle bit of misinformation, couched in a comment that is harder to read than
-the body of the code, could cause another programmer to blithely call this function in the
-expectation that it will return as soon as this.closed becomes true .
-That poor programmer
-would then find himself in a debugging session trying to figure out why his code executed
+This subtle bit of misinformation, couched in a comment that is harder to read than the body of the code, could cause another programmer to blithely call this function in the expectation that it will return as soon as this.closed becomes true .
+That poor programmer would then find himself in a debugging session trying to figure out why his code executed so slowly.
-so slowly.

 ## کامنت های مجاز
-It is just plain silly to have a rule that says that every function must have a javadoc, or
-every variable must have a comment.
-Comments like this just clutter up the code, propa-
-gate lies, and lend to general confusion and disorganization.
+It is just plain silly to have a rule that says that every function must have a javadoc, or every variable must have a comment.
+Comments like this just clutter up the code, propagate lies, and lend to general confusion and disorganization.
-For example, required javadocs for every function lead to abominations such as List-
-ing 4-3.
-This clutter adds nothing and serves only to obfuscate the code and create the
-potential for lies and misdirection.
+For example, required javadocs for every function lead to abominations such as Listing 4-3.
+This clutter adds nothing and serves only to obfuscate the code and create the potential for lies and misdirection.

 Listing 4-3
 ```java